-Always more of a singer than an actress, Lena would often make cameo appearances in films as a specialty singer.
+Always more of a singer than an actress, Horne would often make cameo appearances in films as a specialty singer.
 This allowed the studio the ability to seamlessly cut out her scenes when sending films to the segregated (and racially volatile) Southern states.
-But, although Lena’s film appearances were often all too brief, they were always memorable.
+But, although Horne’s film appearances were often all too brief, they were always memorable.
 A brash and jazzy singer, her star quality shines through every time she appears onscreen.
-Most importantly, Lena’s film career radically broke racial stereotypes, proving that American audiences were ready for a “black” actress who was glamorous and, dare I say it, even sexy.
+Most importantly, Horne’s film career radically broke racial stereotypes, proving that American audiences were ready for a “black” actress who was glamorous and, dare I say it, even sexy.
 So, to get you more familiar with this iconic singer/actress, I have compiled this top five list of Lena Horne’s best films.
-(The reason this is a top five instead of a top ten is due to Lena’s relatively small number of significant acting roles).
+(The reason this is a top 5 instead of a top 10 is due to her relatively small number of significant acting roles).

-FYI: I chose the order of my Lena Horne top five by considering each film's importance in Lena’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my ranking by considering each film's importance in Horne’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDb, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top five).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Lena Horne film is missing, feel free to post a comment explaining why you would recommend it.

 Top 5 Lena Horne Films